brayanMuniz/website2/public/notes/Link Layer.md

 Predetermines the routes in which datagram will take based on a fixed-length label
 However, because it adds on an additional header, some routers are will not be cabaple of handling this, so some will have this capability, and some will not.
 ![img](../Images/f3.png)

+> The one with a match sends back to the querying host a response ARP packet  with the desired mapping.

+> ?
+Is this correct??
+ARP requests are generally constrained within a single subnet

+TODO
+DELETE THIS PART:

+Router `S1` will send the ARP request to `R1` and to `B`.
+`R1` will also receive the broadcast message and also send out the ARP Request message to every host in its subnet.